K8s primer - Part I

 }

-We can run this HTTP server locally on your personal machine:
+We can run this HTTP server locally:

 $ go build main.go && ./main # Or just: go run main.go